 It opens you up to a world of meals that you’ve never made before, or would usually skim over on a restaurant menu because you’re unsure about them.
 The ingredients are diverse, numerous and delicious.
 Many vegans state that the contents of their fridge are much more varied than as a meat eater, and we agree!

-We’ll start with the funny sounding one.
-Yes, the marketing genius who thought of this name was clearly having a bad day.
+I’ll start with the funny sounding one.
+Yes, the marketing genius who thought of this name was clearly having a bad day!

 Meal Ideas – cauliflower cheese, pizza topping, cheesy pasta, loaded nachos, a healthy substitute for croutons on soup, homemade biscuits or crisps, in scrambled tofu, baked or mashed potato topping.